dhis2/design-system/organisms/transfer.md

 ![](../images/transfer-filter.png)

 Filtering allows the user to filter the options displayed in a list.
 It is most often used to filter the list of available options, although it is valid to use a filter on the selection list too.
-The filter is not contained in a header, rather it is a part of the list itself.
+The filter is always the last item in the header.

 Use filtering if there are many options in the list, or if the options are complex.